-You can also export any data that you want — you can customize the metrics that you want to see, the duration of time for which you’d like the report, and export the result as a CSV or PDF:
+And in the lower “Results” portion of the Dashboard view, results can be broken down into individual campaigns, ad sets, or all ads.You can also export any data that you want — you can customize the metrics that you want to see, determine the duration of time for which you’d like the report, and export the result as a CSV or PDF:

-The same metrics categories that are displayed on the Ad Manager site’s Dashboard view are displayed on the app.
+The same metrics categories that are displayed on the Ads Manager site’s Dashboard view are displayed on the app.

-To access these metrics on the app, tap on Snap Ads under Settings and select your company account.
+From the Mobile Dashboard, you can also review pending, rejected, and completed ads, not just active ones.To access these metrics on the app, tap on Snap Ads under Settings and select your company account.

-Snapchat’s Ad Manager vs. Facebook Ad Manager
+Snapchats Ads Manager vs. Facebook Ads Manager

-But how do Snapchat’s ad analytics stack up against competitors?
+But how do Snapchats ad analytics stack up against competitors?

 Let’s take a look.

-- campaigns are automatically optimized for the goals you choose during ad creation
+- Campaigns are automatically optimized for the goals you choose during ad creation.

-- relevant performance metrics are displayed based on your campaign objective
+- Relevant performance metrics are displayed based on your campaign objective.

-- results can be viewed over a date range
+- Results can be viewed over a date range.

-- columns in ad reports can be customized to view different metrics
+- Columns in ad reports can be customized to view different metrics.

-Facebook’s Ad Manager is a bit more robust in regards to metrics since it allows users to breakdown their reports into even more advanced metrics, like age, gender, and time of day.
+Facebook Ads Manager is a bit more robust in regard to metrics since it allows users to break down their reports into even more advanced metrics, like age, gender, and time of day.

-For viewing ad metrics on-the-go, Snapchat has an advantage over Facebook by making the Mobile Dashboard accessible through the Snapchat app.
+For viewing ad metrics on the go, Snapchat has an advantage over Facebook by making the Mobile Dashboard accessible through the Snapchat app.
 With Facebook, you have to visit a separate Ads Manager app to view your ad metrics.

 The Next Steps

-Unlike Snapchat’s old advertising practices that were expensive and time-consuming, the new tools make ad creation and monitoring metrics easy and goal-driven for better campaign results.
+Unlike Snapchat’s old advertising practices that were expensive and time-consuming, the new tools make ad creation and metrics monitoring easy and goal-driven for better campaign results.